-Rajasthan is a state in northern India.
-It covers 3,42,239 square kilometers or 10.4% of India's total geographical area.
-It is the largest Indian state by area and the seventh largest by population.
-It is on India's northwestern side, where it comprises most of the wide and inhospitable Thar Desert (also known as the Great Indian Desert) and shares a border with the Pakistani provinces of Punjab to the northwest and Sindh to the west, along the Sutlej-Indus River valley.
-It is bordered by five other Indian states: Punjab to the north; Haryana and Uttar Pradesh to the northeast; Madhya Pradesh to the southeast; and Gujarat to the southwest.
-Its geographical location is 23.3 to 30.12 North latitude and 69.30 to 78.17 East longitudes, with the Tropic of Cancer passing through its southernmost tip.
+Rajasthan is the largest state in India by area and 7th most populous, covering an area of 3,42,239 sq. km which is 10.4% of the country's total geographical area.
+It is located in the northwestern part of India.
+The state is mainly known for the Thar Desert which covers a major part of the state.
+Rajasthan shares its borders with the Pakistani provinces of Punjab to the northwest and Sindh to the west along the Sutlej-Indus River valley.
+It is also bordered by 5 other Indian states: Punjab to the north, Haryana and Uttar Pradesh to the northeast, Madhya Pradesh to the southeast, and Gujarat to the southwest.
+Geographically Rajasthan lies between 23.3° to 30.12° North and 69.30° to 78.17° East and the Tropic of Cancer passes through its southernmost tip.